Frequently asked questions

 Standard offers the most basic level of cover with the highest excesses.

-Premier Plus cover offers the highest level of protection, with Nil excess and ESFI covered as standard.
+Premier Plus cover offers the highest level of protection.

 As a result Premier Plus cover is the more expensive choice however ensures that you have the best protection.